ligurio/swebok-v3/3_software_construction.md

 Exceptions are used to detect and process errors or exceptional events.
-The basic structure of an exception is that a routine uses _throw_ to throw a detected exception and an exception han- dling block will _catch_ the exception in a _try-catch_ block.
-The try-catch block may process the erro- neous condition in the routine or it may return control to the calling routine.
+The basic structure of an exception is that a routine uses _throw_ to throw a detected exception and an exception handling block will _catch_ the exception in a _try-catch_ block.
+The try-catch block may process the erroneous condition in the routine or it may return control to the calling routine.
 Exception handling policies should be carefully designed following common principles such as including in the exception message all information that led